The road leading from Nof HaGalil-TAAS to the Churchill recreation area will be closed for about two months, due to works

 The restrooms at the Biriya Fortress are closed until further notice.

-The car park is closed until further notice.
+Due to road works, the Hatzor-Amoka section is closed until further notice.

 On May 7, Ein Alwa will be closed to visitors until further notice due to works.